Two Case Studies

 And later that evening I noticed she was laughing and comfortably eating.
 I was assured then that success had indeed been realized.
 In Patricia’s case, the combination of treatment, her participation, and nature’s healing process got the job done.

 Susan was 45-years old when she became my patient.
-She had suffered from wicked migraines for years.
-Medication and a regimen of Botox injections every three months had provided her a bit of relief.
-But she had a feeling that her migraines were somehow related to her jaw muscles and that’s what brought her to me.
+She’d been suffering from wicked migraines for years.
+Medication and a regimen of Botox injections every three months had provided a bit of relief.
+But she had a feeling that her migraines were somehow related to her jaw muscles and that’s what brought her to me for TMJ treatment.

 Many mornings when she woke up her teeth were clamped tightly together.
 And almost every day she was aware of what she could only describe as a “bracing” feeling in her jaw.